godotengine/godot-docs/classes/class_node.rst

 - void **print_stray_nodes** **(** **)**

+Prints all stray nodes (nodes outside the :ref:`SceneTree<class_scenetree>`).
+Used for debugging.
+Works only in debug builds.

 .. _class_Node_print_tree:

 - void **print_tree** **(** **)**

-Prints the scene to stdout.
+Prints the scene hierarchy of this node and all it's children to stdout.
 Used mainly for debugging purposes.

 .. _class_Node_propagate_call: